Medium evolution of a static quark-antiquark pair in the large $N_{c}$ limit: Conditional probabilities in the static limit

+These equations are true for any density matrix $\rho$ representing a state with one static quark and one static antiquark.
+In particular, they are valid for a linear combination of pure state density matrices in which the states are of the form of eqs. (\ref{eq:ws}) and (\ref{eq:wo}).
+Using the Fierz identity, we can prove that

-The right-hand side operator leaves unchanged states which have one heavy quark and one heavy antiquark.
+The operator on the second line leaves unchanged states which have one heavy quark and one heavy antiquark.
 Using this, we can prove that, in a suitably normalized state, it is fulfilled that